kyma-project/examples/call-ec/README.md

 1. Expose the Web UI application:

-   1. Check the name of the Web UI application Pod (name starting with `call-ec-web-ui-`):
+   1. Check the name of the Web UI application Pod.
+The name starts with `call-ec-web-ui-`.

       ```bash
       kubectl get pods
       ```

-   1. Forward Web UI application port, so the application will be available on the same port of localhost:
+   1. Forward the Web UI application port to enable the application on the same port of localhost.

       ```bash
       kubectl port-forward {Pod_Name} 3000